pfh/jsfoot/README.md

 * Publish your page on the web.

 **Pre-requisites:** Some experience with another programming language will be helpful, such as Python or R.

+## Post-workshop notes, ResBaz Victoria, 27 November 2024

+I finished the workshop almost exactly on time, 1.5 hours, including uploading the result to GitHub and publishing it with Pages.
+It was a fairly small but engaged audience.

+Some possible improvements for next time:

+* Having some helpers circulating in the room.
+* Allow time and have helpers help to download and unpack the ZIP file, and open a text editor.
+* A slightly slower pace, and allowing people to catch up.
+* More explanation of the spatial RNA-Seq example data.
+* Properly running the exercise to add the second plot.
+I only gave people a few minutes to look at it, then launched into the solution.
+* Possibly adding another execise earlier.

+With these changes, the workshop would run somewhat longer.
+Obviously there is *a lot* more that could be covered in a longer workshop.